apache/spark/docs/mllib-guide.md

 ## Collaborative Filtering
 In the following example we load rating data.
 Each row consists of a user, a product and a rating.
 We use the default ALS.train() method which assumes ratings are explicit.
-We evaluate the recommendation on one example.
+We evaluate the recommendation by measuring the Mean Squared Error of rating prediction.

 {% highlight python %}
 from pyspark.mllib.recommendation import ALS